SITES-spectral/phenotag/docs/annotation_system.md

 ## Annotation Interface

-PhenoTag features a streamlined popup-based interface for ROI annotations:
+PhenoTag features a button-triggered popover interface for ROI annotations:

-1. **Annotation Panel**:
+1. **Annotation Button and Status**:
    - Located in the image selection sidebar
-   - Shows annotation status for the current image
+   - Shows annotation status for the current image ("Annotated" or "Not annotated")
-   - Provides a "No annotation needed" button for images that don't require annotation
+   - Provides a button that says "Annotate" for non-annotated images or "Edit" for annotated ones
-   - Features a popover that expands to show the full annotation interface
+   - Clicking the button opens the annotation panel popover
+   - Changes are automatically saved when closing the popover

+2. **Annotation Panel Popover**:
+   - Opens when the Annotate/Edit button is clicked
+   - Self-contained - handles loading, managing, and saving its own data
+   - Shows the filename being annotated for confirmation
+   - Contains the "No annotation needed" and "Reset All Annotations" buttons
+   - Automatically closes and saves when clicked outside
+   - Eliminates the need for explicit saves when changing days/stations/instruments

-2. **ROI Tabs**:
+3. **ROI Tabs**:
    - Each ROI has its own dedicated tab for focused annotation
    - Tabs are automatically generated based on available ROIs
    - Easy navigation between different ROIs
    - Clear context of which ROI is being annotated

-3. **Quality Flags Selection**:
+4. **Quality Flags Selection**:
    - Each ROI tab contains a multiselect widget for flag selection
    - Flags are organized by category for easier browsing
    - Flags display their category for better context
    - Selected flags are displayed with their categories

-4. **Copy ROI_00 Settings**:
+5. **Copy ROI_00 Settings**:
    - "Copy ROI_00 Settings to All ROIs" button applies settings from ROI_00 to all other ROIs
    - Copies discard status, snow presence, and quality flags
    - Useful for applying common settings across all regions
    - Individual ROIs can still be customized after copying

-5. **Reset Annotations**:
+6. **Reset Annotations**:
    - "Reset All Annotations" button allows clearing all annotations for the current day
    - Useful when starting over or when annotations need to be recreated
    - Provides immediate feedback when annotations are reset

-5. **Save & Close**:
+7. **Save Annotations**:
-   - Primary button at the bottom of the annotation panel
+   - Save button within the popover saves annotations immediately
-   - Saves all annotations and closes the panel
-   - Automatically updates the annotation summary
+   - Changes are also auto-saved when closing the popover
+   - Provides feedback when annotations are successfully saved

-6. **Annotation Summary**:
+8. **Annotation Summary**:
    - Displayed below the main image
    - Shows a comprehensive table of all ROIs for the current image
    - Includes filename, ROI name, discard status, snow presence, and flags